-Quantitative adjectives describe how much or how many of something there is, and they shape meaning by specifying amount, proportion, or frequency.
-This guide goes over the main types of quantitative adjectives in French, with brief examples to show usage.
+Quantitative adjectives describe how much or how many of something there is, and they shape meaning by specifying amount, portion, or frequency.
+This guide covers common quantitative adjectives and relevant expressions so you can talk about quantity precisely.

 Key Vocabulary